Thank you for considering the O.K. Corral as your destination. We know you will enjoy experiencing life in the Old West as it was in the 1880s.

 Tombstone is an exciting Old West small town with no stop lights.
 All the historic sites except Boothill Cemetery are located within five minutes walking distance of each other in the three-block historic area and are handicap accessible.
 A wheelchair is available at the O.K.
 Corral if needed.

-If you want to read about Tombstone before you visit, one of the best books about Tombstone, Wyatt Earp, Doc Holliday, and the Gunfight at the O.K.
+If you want to read a little more about Tombstone before you visit, check out our history page – one of the best books about Tombstone, Wyatt Earp, Doc Holliday, and the Gunfight at the O.K.
 Corral is And Die in the West: The Story of the O.K.
 Corral Gunfight by Paula Mitchell Marks.
 Unbiased in its approach, it describes the years from Tombstone's discovery in 1877 until Wyatt Earp's death in 1929.